Bharat269/DepoIndex_docu3c/README.md

 - Contractual Obligations — page 2, line 15
 - Dispute Timeline — page 3, line 8
 - Closing Remarks — page 5, line 2

+✅ Validation Notebook
+File: manual_validation_gemini_client.ipynb

+This notebook allows manual verification of each extracted topic using one Gemini API call.
+It also supports:

+Optional chain-of-thought validation using Gemini

+Sampling a few topics for human-in-the-loop checks

+Result is saved to validation_results.json

+Gemini is only called once to generate reasoning behind the predictions and this is cached in cot_response.txt.
+You can display it later upon request.